-DOWNTOWN 500 MAGAZINE CREW TOOK A ROAD TRIP DOWN TO COPENHAGEN TO JOIN OUR FRIEND’S ART EXHIBITION.
-WE HIRED AN APARTMENT THROUGH AIRBNB AND GASSED DOWN TO DENMARK JUST FOR A REASON.
+DOWNTOWN 500 MAGAZINE CREW TOOK AN IMPULS ROAD TRIP DOWN TO COPENHAGEN TO JOIN OUR FRIEND’S ART EXHIBITION.
+WE HIRED AN APARTMENT THROUGH AIRBNB AND GASSED DOWN TO DENMARK JUST LOOKING FOR A REASON.
 A FEW HOURS LATER WE HAD FUN ON THE SOUTH COAST IN THE HARBOR OF COPEN.

-WE ENJOYED THE CITY A BIT TOO MUCH (IN FACT SO MUCH WE NEVER MADE IT TO THE ACTUAL ART-SHOW…).
+WE ENJOYED THE CITY A BIT TOO MUCH LOL (IN FACT SO MUCH WE NEVER MADE IT TO THE ACTUAL ART-SHOW…).
 INSTEAD, WE WENT BAR-HOPPING AND FINALLY ENDED UP AT CULTURE BOX, AN ACTUAL GOVERNMENT SUPPORTED ELECTRONIC VENUE (AMEN, DANISH POLITICIANS !).
 THE VENUE WAS TOO GOOD FOR US TO EVER BOTHER TO LEAVE IT.
 WE MET A LOT OF RARE PEOPLE THERE, AND ONE OF THEM WAS THE COOL TOMBOY MAI.

 SHE CLOSED THE MORNING BY HOSTING A PRIVATE AFTER-PARTY, AND SO WE ENDED UP FINDING OUT MORE ABOUT HER INDIVIDUAL.

 MAI grew up in a townhouse in Brøndby.
 Her parents got divorced when she was young, and she was primarily living with her mother, little brother, and big sister.
 Mai spent a lot of time in Brøndby playing soccer and going for long walks in the woods with her dog, listening to all kinds of music.